JelleBootsma/2IO70-COM/README.md

 placeItem		--	A bot sends this signal when they want to place an item on the belt.
 This bot will either receive a placeItemGranted or a placeItemDenied signal.

-finishedInstruction	--	'[Group 2]' A bot sends this signal when it is finished with their predefined sequence.
+sequenceReceived--	'[Group 2]' A bot sends this signal when it received all disks of their predefined sequence
 ```

 Signals you might receive:
 ```
 takeItem		--	A bot receives this signal when they should take exactly one disk from the belt.
 The disk will arrive in approximately 2 seconds.
 This signal is send only when the bot has indicated it is available

-emergency		--	A bot receives this signal when a problem has been detected by the system.
-If a bot receives this signal it should stop it's functions.
+reboot			--	A bot receives this signal in an emergency situation, when we want to reboot the system.
+All bots should go back to their initial state.

 placeItemGranted	-- 	'[Group 3 / 4]' A bot receives this signal when their request to place an item has been granted.
 The bot should place the item on the belt within 3 seconds